-Email: learningsupport@selkirkmontessori.ca
+Head of School - Erin Hayes Email: erin@selkirkmontessori.ca

-The Head of School and Vice Principal are available before, during and after school hours, by appointment.
+The Executive Director and Head of School are available before, during and after school hours by appointment.

 School Hours

 The school doors are opened at 8:35am.
 Extended day student access is through the yellow side doors (by the school library) from 7:45am.